bogadrian/gatsby-final/src/posts/recruitment-broken.md

 From the point of view of the job giver, is absolutely normal to look for someone who can do the job which he's going to pay for.

-He doesn’t want to waste my money in testing people!
+He doesn’t want to waste his money in testing people!

 From the other point of view, the developer who is looking for employment is waiting and hoping for a chance!